MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Inputs.md

 * Binds the prompt result to a property in a [state management][6] scope.
 * Prompts the user only if the result property doesn't already have a value.
-* Grounds input to the specified property if the input from user matches the type of entity expected.
+* Saves the input to the specified property if the input from user matches the type of entity expected.
 * Accepts validation constraints such as min, max, and so on.
 * Can use as input locally relevant intents within a dialog as well as use interruption as a technique to bubble up user response to an appropriate parent dialog that can handle it.

 For more information, see [about interruptions in adaptive dialogs](./all-about-interruptions.md).